Explore our fall recreation programs! Registration begins August 11.

 Yes, if you applied in a previous intake/year but weren’t successful, you are still eligible to apply again.

 We have an allocated budget and may not be able to support every application or to support applications with full funding.
-To improve your chances, here are some of the most common reasons why an application is unsuccessful:
+Here are some of the most common reasons why an application is unsuccessful:

 No, grant funding is not guaranteed.
 All grant streams within the Municipal Grant Funding Program are competitive, and requests exceed the funding available.
 Applicants can receive full funding, partial funding or no funding.